hqvjet/cerevex/services/enterprise-service/README.md

 FastAPI service exposing authenticated CRUD for companies and products.

 Access rules:
-- All endpoints require authentication via JWT (cookie or Authorization: Bearer).
+- All endpoints require authentication via JWT via Authorization: Bearer only.
 - Only the create company endpoint is usable by any authenticated user (with or without company_id).
 - All other endpoints require the caller to have a company_id and operate only on their own company resources.